AcademySoftwareFoundation/EncodingGuidelines/EncodeVP9.md

 VP9 is supported by mp4 and webm containers, no support exists for mov.

+Outside of the web browser, VP9 support is pretty much limited to Davinci Resolve, Blender, ffmpeg and VLC.

 The two codecs we will cover are:
 * [libvpx-vp9](#libvpx-vp9)
 * vp9-nvenc